OrdinaryMagician/ibuki_m/README.md

 Primary fire punches, hold to punch harder.
 Secondary fire blocks, increasing damage resistance to frontal attacks.

-You can press the utility key to crack your knuckles.
-This doesn't serve any useful purpose, but it looks cool.
+You can press the utility key to blow a magic kiss at enemies.
+Do note that your kisses are much stronger than **Demo-chan**'s.

 ### Slot 1 - The Purifier *[Chainsaw]*